piotryordanov/Digital-Garden/content/notes/Buddhism/Buddhism.md

 ----

-A very cool intro for you and me

 ### Intro
 Buddhism is a path to "waking up," or becoming [Enlightenment](notes/Buddhism/Enlightenment.md), to a reality that is not consciously perceived by most of us.
 The Buddha taught that the biggest barrier to realization is the notion that "I" am a permanent, integral, autonomous entity.
 It is by seeing through the delusion of ego that realization blooms.